brimdata/zed/zng/docs/spec.md

 application-specific payloads embedded in the ZNG stream.

-Any such application-specific payloads not known by by a ZNG data receiver shall be ignored.
+Any such application-specific payloads not known by a ZNG data receiver shall be ignored.

 The body of an application-specific control message is any UTF-8 string.
 These payloads are guaranteed to be preserved